HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 ## haxelib list [search]

-List all the installed projects and their versions.
+List all the installed projects and their versions, sorted alphabetically by their names.

 For each project, the version surrounded by brackets is the current one.

 ### haxelib list